mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 This is dependent on the facility and instrument.

-TODO: this is work in progress.
-At ISIS In principle data will be replicated in the ISIS archive, the IMAT disk space on the cluster SCARF (remote compute resource), and possibly an analysis machine located in R3.
+.. warning:: This is work in progress.
+At ISIS, in principle data will
+             be replicated in the ISIS archive, the IMAT disk space on the cluster SCARF (remote compute resource), and possibly an IMAT analysis machine.

 The path to the files of a particular tomographic reconstruction consists of several components.
 An example path would be (on a Windows